-The final exam will be a proctored exam (i.e., come to a Lakehead campus or a suitable test site as arranged by the Registrar) that is recorded on a scantron-scoring blank.
+The final exam will be a proctored on-line exam.
 The final examination will be a no notes, no books, and no memory aids exam.
-You may bring a non-programmable calculator for any math problems.
+You use bring a non-programmable calculator for any math problems.
+You will need a laptop computer for the final exam.

-The schedule of material is provided by the course outline listed below.
+The schedule of course material is provided by the course outline listed below.

 The on-line format offers considerable flexibility for students to complete the course in a manner that is complimentary to their other priorities.
 However, successful completion of this course requires discipline, diligence and consistency.
 The term system puts pressure on both students and professors to defer what can be deferred to accommodate other scheduled priorities.
 I have tried to provide sufficient structure to make this course a successful competitor for your time this term.
-If you keep up with the readings and appreciate that the quizzes are identifying what I consider to be the core material for the course ... you should do well.
+If you keep up with the readings and appreciate that the p are identifying what I consider to be the core material for the course ... you should do well.
 If you procrastinate or schedule too many conflicting priorities ... your mark will reflect these choices.
 So if you need a particular mark to meet your professional goals, make sure you budget the time and do the work necessary to get the mark you need.
 Please do not come to me after the course is over and ask for special dispensation.

-There is no mid-term.
-In addition to the quizzes and the final, a short (5 page) review paper is required.
-Course marks are determined as 10% for the review paper, 40% from the total percent correct on the quizzes and 50% from the total percent correct on the final exam.
+There is no mid-term examination.
+In addition to the practicals and the final, a short (~5 page) review paper is required.
+Course marks are determined as 15% for the review paper, 35% from the total percent correct on the practicals and 50% from the total percent correct on the final exam.